projectcalico/felix/README.md

 ### Debs and RPMs

-The Calico team build debs and RPMs for releases of Calico but right now the processed involve our build server.
+The Calico team build debs and RPMs for releases of Calico but right now the processes involve our build server.
 Please get in touch if you need to build your own packages.